 By AKC GoodDog!
 Helpline Trainer Breanne Long

 The AKC GoodDog!
-Helpline is a seven-day-a-week telephone training service staffed by experienced dog trainers: www.akcgooddoghelpline.org
+Helpline is a seven-day-a-week telephone support service staffed by experienced dog trainers: www.akcgooddoghelpline.org

 The Five Commands Every Dog Should Know

 Do you want a well behaved dog but don't know where to begin?
 The Basic five commands e-book is a great place to start and will give your dog a strong foundation for future training.